 Government figures have shown that the number of TB outbreaks in or near one of Britain’s biggest hunts, which covers countryside from Hampshire to Hertfordshire, doubled in four months after the disease was first detected in its hounds last year.
 Thirty-five outbreaks of bovine TB were recorded in and around the Kimblewick Hunt area.

+Hunting is one of the most unregulated equestrian activity and abuse is common.
 The hunted quarry are not the only victims of hunting.
 The activity of hunting often brings it in direct conflict with the Animal Welfare Act 2006.
-Hunts often subject their horses and hounds to unnecessary injury risk, suffering and danger.
+Hunts often subject their horses and hounds to unnecessary injury risk, suffering, abuse and danger.

 Where nearly all other equestrian events would cancel their days activities if ground conditions were poor, ie flooded, waterlogged, boggy, icy, deep going etc to prevent injury to their horses, hunts unfortunately will carry on regardless of the risks in all conditions.

-Hunts fail to carry out risk assessments of the fences, ground conditions and the route they take, this is because they simply do not know where the hounds may run i.e for miles in any direction.
+Hunts fail to carry out risk assessments of the fences, ground and route they take, this is because they simply do not know where the hounds may run i.e the chase can be for miles in any direction.

-- It is common for hunters to jump fences with hidden dangers, barbwire, protruding objects, nails etc. Hunt fences which are a high risk and a danger to the horse.
+- It is common for hunters to jump fences with hidden dangers, barbwire, protruding objects, nails etc also jumping hedges out onto main roads.
+Fences which are a high risk and a danger to the horse.

 - Terriermens dogs are used to fight wild animals below ground and suffer horrific injuries.